Vinnie Hinostroza: Playing career

 On July 28, 2021, Hinostroza signed a one-year, $1.05 million contract with the Buffalo Sabres.
 He skated in 62 games for the Sabres during the 2021–22 season, recording 13 goals and 12 assists for 25 points.
 Hinostroza split the 2022–23 season between the Sabres and their AHL affiliate, the Rochester Americans.

 On July 7, 2023, Hinostroza signed a one-year, $775,000 contract with the Pittsburgh Penguins.
 In the 2023–24 season, Hinostroza primarily played with AHL affiliate, the Wilkes-Barre/Scranton Penguins, however was recalled on multiple occasions featuring in 14 appearances with Pittsburgh and collecting 1 goal and 3 points.

 Leaving the Penguins at the conclusion of his contract, Hinostroza was signed to a two-year, two-way contract with the Nashville Predators on July 1, 2024.
 Assigned to the Milwaukee Admirals of the AHL to begin the 2024–25 season, Hinostroza led the league in scoring with 11 goals and 33 points before he was recalled by the Predators and made his debut with the club against the Winnipeg Jets on December 30, 2024.
 Hinostroza registered 2 assists through 13 appearances with the Predators before he was placed on waivers and subsequently claimed by the Minnesota Wild on February 5, 2025.

+During the season, as a depth forward for the Wild, Hinostroza was unable to replicate his initial impact posting just 3 goals and 10 points through 48 appearances.
+On March 6, 2026, in a roster clearing move, Hinostroza was traded by the Wild to the Florida Panthers in exchange for future considerations.
+With the Panthers largely out of playoff contention, Hinostroza played out the remainder of his contract in a second stint with Florida, posting 8 points through 17 appearances.

+As a free agent from the Panthers, Hinostroza continued his journeyman career in agreeing to a two-year, two-way contract with the Colorado Avalanche on July 1, 2026.